quintans/picodi/README.md

 ## Resource Cleanup

 For proper resource management (like database disconnections), providers can return a cleanup function of type `picodi.Clean`.
-When wiring, you receive a global cleanup function that handles all registered cleanup operations.
+Cleanup operations are registered when wiring, and to cleanup we call `Destroy()`.

 ```go
 di := picodi.New()